inukshuk/citeproc/README.md

 License
 -------
-CiteProc is published under the FreeBSD license.
+CiteProc is dual licensed under the AGPL and the FreeBSD license.
-See LICENSE for further details.